kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 ## Take Volume Snapshot

-Here, we are going to create a PVC and mount it with a pod and we are going to also generate some sample data on it.
+Here, we are going to create a `PVC` and mount it with a `Pod` and generate some sample data on it.
 Then, we are going to take volumeSnapshot of this PVC using KubeStash.

 **Create PersistentVolumeClaim:**

-At first, let's create a PVC.
-We are going to mount this PVC in a pod.
+At first, let's create a `PVC`.
+We are going to mount this `PVC` with a pod.

-Below is the YAML of the sample PVC,
+Below is the YAML of the sample `PVC`,

 ```yaml
 kind: PersistentVolumeClaim